claranet/spryker-demoshop/README.md

 ### Build Time Environment

-Another premise is - and this one is crucial for your understanding of this stack - to build one unified image across development and production environments.
+A central premise is - and this one is crucial for your understanding of this stack - to build one unified image across development and production environments.
 This affects the usage of `APPLICATION_ENV` which gets evaluated by the Spryker App itself.